 A table rating typically indicates how much additional premium surcharge would be added to the standard rate for the age and sex of the applicant.
 The lower the table rating the lower the premium surcharge.
 Each table rating typically adds 25% premium surcharge to the policy.

 As an example, someone who is issued a policy with an approved table B rating would have a 50% (25 x 2) rating surcharge added to the standard rate for their age and sex.

-Now, it is important to note that those with a family history of polycystic kidney disease and are between the ages of 0-40 would typically not be insurable by any insurance company.
-These individuals may qualify for some type of guaranteed issue or graded death benefit type policy.
+It is important to note that those with a family history of polycystic kidney disease and are between the ages of 0-40 would typically not be insurable by any insurance company.
+But, individuals may qualify for some type of guaranteed issue or graded death benefit type policy.
 If you need just a small policy amount of coverage then these type policies may offer a solution.

 Family History but no evidence of disease-

 Someone age 41 and over with a family history of polycsytic kidney disease and with no evidence of the disease themselves may qualify for standard rates if they have had a normal ultrasound.